"I have done two art projects with Rob Lutes. He is an amazing Teaching Artist."

 For the past several years, I have been one of the featured artists in the Quebec Ministry of Education's Cultural Education Repertoire and in the English Language Arts Network's Artists Inspire program.
 Both of these groups offer funding for school workshops (see below).

-All workshops and lessons are suitable for any age above grade 4, available in person with all covid safety precautions, or digitally through Zoom or similar platform.
+My workshops are available in person where Covid restrictions allow or digitally through Zoom or similar digital communications platform.

 FUNDING: For Quebec educators, there is funding available for Rob's workshops through the government repertoire or through the English Language Arts Network's Arts Inspire grants.